iheartmedia-matt/untangled-angular-seed/README.md

 # untangled-angular-seed - a minimal AngularJS seed app done correctly

 This project provides all you need to get your AngularJS app started.
 The seed app:

 - uses minimal boilerplate code so it gets out of your way
-- uses the correct architectural styles and best practice so you can start writing your app knowing it's correct right from the start.
+- uses a best practice architectural style so you can start writing your app knowing it's correct right from the start.
-- provides simple automated-build tooling that automatically minifies and concatenates your code without any configuration required
+- provides a simple automated build that automatically minifies and concatenates your code without any configuration required
 - provides a simple installation routine
 - comes with its own development server out of the box, letting you run your app easily
+- watches your app's files and live-reloads them on any change
-- automatically compiles your directives' partials into their own Angular module and stores them in `$templateCache` for you.
+- automatically compiles your directives' partials into their own Angular module and stores them in Angular's `$templateCache` for you.

 ##Main Features
 ###Scaffolding HTML page (i.e index.html)